ultimateai/bump-action/README.md

 # merge-bump-release

 GitHub action to be applied on merged pull-request, to bump a semver and create a new release.
+Optionally, it can also bump version on changelog and package.json/version.txt

 ## Setting up in your workflow: